 First off, voles are not moles!
 People confuse the two animals because they both tunnel through your yard and are small, dark-colored mammals.
-You might not have seen either critter since they’re usually underground, but they look very different.
-Voles (Myodes) are small, stocky rodents similar to field mice.
+You might not have seen either critter since they’re usually underground, but they look very different up close.
+Voles are small, stocky rodents similar to field mice.
 In fact, a vole might look like a mouse at first glance.
-In contrast, moles are NOT rodents.
+In contrast, moles (are NOT rodents.
 Moles are all nose and mouth.
 And they have big feet used in digging!
-See our Mole page.
+See our article on dealing with moles here.

 Voles have small rounded ears that are often hidden by their fur, small eyes, and short tails.
 Their fur is generally thick and light brown to gray.
-Two common species of voles in North America are the prairie vole and the meadow vole.
-Meadow voles are more widely distributed, but prairie voles are more common in prairie areas.
+Two common species of voles in North America are the prairie vole (Microtus ochrogaster) and the meadow vole (Microtus pennsylvanicus).
+Meadow voles are more widely distributed, but prairie voles are more common in grassland and prairie areas.
 They are very similar, and methods for controlling them are mostly the same.

 Voles, like many other rodents, are omnivores, which means that they’ll eat almost anything.
 However, voles have a primarily vegetarian diet; they mainly eat stems and blades of lawn grass—so it’s usually vole tunnels that you’ll see near the surface of the yard.
-Moles have a mainly carnivorous diet.
+Moles, on the other hand, have a mainly carnivorous diet consisting of insects.
 (Moles are beneficial in many ways.
-They help plow the soil and eat grubs and insects!)
+They help plow the soil and eat pest grubs and insects!)

-It’s helpful to know this difference not only because it will help you identify the damage (see below) but also because a vole bait would use peanut butter whereas moles would be more interested in an insect or earthworm.
+It’s helpful to know this difference not only because it will help you identify the damage (see below), but also because a vole bait might use peanut butter whereas moles would be more interested in an insect or earthworm.

 If it helps, remember that their frenzied activity does subside.
 Vole populations cycle, and about every 3 to 5 years there will be a population boom.
 Mild winters with good snowfall can help to increase vole populations, as the voles can travel beneath the snow cover, safe from predators.

 Photo Credit: Washington State University.
-Many of the same methods that you use to get rid of mice can be used to get rid of voles; after all, voles are commonly referred to as “meadow mice” or “field mice.”
+Many of the same methods that you use to get rid of mice can be used to get rid of voles; after all, voles are commonly referred to as “meadow mice.”